jessbringlarsen/influxdb-exploration/readme.md

 This is a personal InfluxDB and Grafana exploration project.
 The project include InfluxDB and Grafana provisioning and functionality to generate random load data.
 Lastly tests exists that explore the Flux query language.

-## Run

-To start the solution and deploy InfluxDB, Grafana and the performance simulation application execute from the project root directory:

-    docker compose -f docker/docker-compose.yml -f docker/docker-compose.local.yml --env-file docker/local.env watch

-The compose file is using the [Compose Develop](https://docs.docker.com/compose/compose-file/develop/) specification to sync the telegraf configuration and performance simulation application to the running container on changes.

 ## Build

     sdk env